 - 14 ounces can chickpeas drained & rinsed

 - 1/4 cup tahini

-- In a small saucepan, add sweet potato and water just enough to cover.
+- In a small pot, add sweet potato and water just enough to cover.
 Bring to a boil, reduce heat to low and cook for 5-7 minutes or until fork tender.
+Drain.